kyungjae-lee/engineers-notebook/real-time-operating-systems/exercise-task-notification-and-deletion.md

   * Create a button task that polls for the button press for every 10 ms. (Task-4)

-    If the button press did not last longer than this time period, it will not be recognized.
+    If the button press did not last longer than this time period (i.e., 10 ms), it will not be recognized.

     Task-4 is of the highest priority.